benjavalero/replacer/replacer-backend/technical-design.md

 ### Cosmetic Finders

-The sub-package `cosmetic` contains the cosmetic finders.
+The sub-package `cosmetics` contains the cosmetic finders.
 The tool implements the following generic cosmetic finders:

 - **SameLinkFinder** Find links where the alias matches with the target link and thus the alias can be removed, e.g. `[[Madrid|Madrid]]`